hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Like Gall and Spursheim, all his art display
 >
-> And publish, too; in hopes to gain eclat,
+> And publish, too; in hopes to gain éclat,
 >
 > On subjects dancers value not a straw.
 >